Odyssey Youth Movement promotes equity for LGBTQ+ youth in the Inland Northwest through youth-driven programs and

-Chandler Wheeler has worked with LGBTQ media representation and youth advocacy for nearly four years.
-They were the president of the Pride Club at Whitworth University and the director of their annual Pride Week for three years, during which they gained experience in media management, marketing, and advocating for LGBTQ young adults.
-They have volunteered with several diversity-focused community organizations, including Spokane Pride and University of Washington's Community Advisory Committee on LGBT healthcare accessibility.
+Chandler Wheeler (they/them) has worked with LGBTQ media representation and youth advocacy for nearly four years.
+They were the student director of Pride at Whitworth University for three years, during which they gained experience in media management, marketing, and advocating for LGBTQ young adults.
+They have volunteered with several community organizations, including Spokane Pride and University of Washington's Community Advisory Committee on LGBT healthcare accessibility.
 Their passion lies in creating media content that is accessible, mindful, and represents a variety of diverse experiences.

 Dr. Kathryn Depaolis (she/her/hers) is an assistant professor in the School of Social Work at Eastern Washington University (EWU).
 She received her BSW from KU, MSW from The University of Illinois at Chicago, and her doctorate in Social Welfare from the University of Kansas (KU).
 Her interests include bullying and peer victimization, with a specific interest in cyberbullying, among children and adolescents; anti-bullying prevention and intervention strategies; social policy; and social justice.
 Her professional experience includes 16 years of direct practice as well as management and consultation in the areas of child welfare, senior supportive housing, employee assistance programs, and disability management.
 She has been a part of several projects concerning bullying among children and adolescents, including an anti-bullying policy development and training initiative which developed and conducted anti-bullying policy development workshops to educators and administrators across Kansas, and a bullying assessment and intervention development project in seven elementary schools in the Kansas City area.
 Kathryn is new to the Northwest and is enjoying exploring this beautiful part of the country.